Sustainable Cooks

 But there are many factors that go into how your dough will rise.
 The temperature of your house is a huge part of it, as is the age of the yeast, how much the dough was kneaded, etc.

 Pay attention to the cues I give you in the recipe (noted by “Looks Like”) and just embrace that sometimes little things in life are out of our control.
-But hey, at least in this instance those things contain cinnamon and brown sugar (related: Homemade Brown Sugar).
+But hey, at least in this instance those things contain cinnamon and brown sugar.

-A tray of overnight cinnamon rolls covered in frosting
+A pan of cinnamon rolls covered in icing.

 Here’s How to Make Them